- To aid in configuring VPN connection

-For organizations that don’t make available an external LDAPS connection, a site-to-site VPN is the best option for providing the LDAP access required to perform user integration with PolicyStat.
-Your organization will configure several IPSec Site-to-Site VPNs using your existing VPN infrastructure (Cisco, Nortel, etc).
+For organizations that do not make available an external LDAPS connection, a site-to-site VPN is the best option for providing the LDAP access required to perform user integration with PolicyStat.
+Your organization will configure several IPSec site-to-site VPNs using your existing VPN infrastructure (Cisco, Nortel, etc).

 This guide is a technical overview of: